shahmitansh/Sherlock.ai/README.md

-Watson has a new friend.
-Sherlock.ai: "Interviews can be challenging.
+"Interviews can be challenging.
 Preparing for them shouldn't have to be."

 # Sherlock.ai
 ## The Game is On.